(Disclosure: Some of the links below may be affiliate links)

 Selma is an excellent Robo-Advisor in Switzerland.
 For a reasonable fee (about 0.88% per year), you will be able to invest very simply.
 Send your money to Selma every month, and they will invest it according to your goals.
 On top of that, you will also have access to your smart personal assistant.
 If you want to learn more, I have written a review of Selma.

 True Wealth is the most affordable Robo-Advisor available in Switzerland.
-You will be able to invest very aggressively in the stock market with great control.
+You can invest very aggressively in the stock market with great control.
 You can read my review of True Wealth for more information.
 However, they have large minimums and require some prior knowledge.
 So, if you are a total beginner or want to start with lower amounts, you may want to check out another one.

-If you are not ready to invest by yourself, investing with Robo-Advisors is a good idea.
+If you are not ready to invest alone, investing with Robo-Advisors is a good idea.

 Vested Benefits Accounts

 In some cases in Switzerland, you can transfer your retirement assets to a vested benefits account.
 If you are in that case, you want to use the best vested benefits account available to you.
 Currently, the best account is offered by Finpension Vested Benefits.
 You can have a large allocation to stocks and invest at very low fees!

 As for investing, I believe that everyone should do his research and decide on what suits him the most.
 I invest only in low-cost index funds.
 I think this is the best option for my long-term investment profile.

 Now, if you are interested in investing, I wrote a long series of posts about various subjects of investing: All about investing.
 If you go through the entire set of posts, you should have a much better idea of what you want to invest in.